abhishekloiwal/seeFood/mobile-native/README.md

 ## Next Steps

-- Integrate an in-app camera flow (`expo-camera`) for live captures.
 - Add offline/queueing support for uploads on flaky networks.
 - Bundle telemetry or Sentry for mobile-specific diagnostics.
+- Ship a preview/production EAS build for wider sharing once the UI stabilises.